Thornlea Secondary School: Academic life

-Students from Thornlea have been known to perform well in provincial competitions in the sciences, such as the Ontario Biology Competition, hosted by the University of Toronto, and various mathematics and engineering competitions hosted by the University of Waterloo.
-Business students have also done well, with Thornlea sending many to the DECA international finals over the years, as well as having many students achieve high scores on the ¢OIN CA Challenge accounting contest, run by the Institute of Chartered Accountants of Ontario.
-In addition, Thornlea has been recognized as claiming the top prize for several years in Wilfrid Laurier University's Stock Market Competition.

 The school has special education courses & classes (some integrated, some self-contained) including: Autism (various courses run based on need), Alternative Education, and Acquired Brain Injury.

 Criticisms

 The physical structure of the building itself has been the target of many complaints, notably due to its poor internal ventilation, and its noticeable lack of exterior windows (there are windows inside the school).
-This architectural peculiarity is accounted for by the fact that Thornlea was originally intended to be a prototype for an educational model where extrinsic stimuli (such as vegetation, the sky, wildlife) are minimized, while intrinsic stimuli (such as bookshelves, other students in class, computer terminals) are maximized.
+This architectural peculiarity is accounted for by the fact that Thornlea was originally intended to be a prototype for an educational model where external stimuli (such as vegetation, the sky, wildlife) are minimized, while internal stimuli (such as bookshelves, other students in class, computer terminals) are maximized.
 The idea was that students would then be less distracted and more psychologically conditioned to focus on their studies during the day.
 However, some classrooms and staff rooms are located in the middle of the school surrounded by walls.
 This leads to overheating and poor ventilation in summer.
 At some point the experiment was abandoned, and a new southern wing was built during the 2000–01 school year, complete with windows for every classroom that has an externally facing wall.

 In the 2012–2013 school year, the school gained local media attention when it was discovered that the principal planned on painting over the murals that adorned the empty spaces above the lockers.

+Specialized programs

+Thornlea Secondary School hosts four main specialized programs, these programs are ACAM, AP, SHSM and French Immersion.

+ACAM

+The ACAM program (Academy of Creativity and Multimedia) serves to provide all students wishing to pursue a career in the arts a specialized course.
+The ACAM program teaches a wide range of art skills and technologies, including Photoshop, Flash, Adobe Illustrator, Google Sketch Up, Google Terrain, Blender, Dreamweaver, Reaper and visual arts.

+AP Program

+The AP Program stands for Advanced Placement.
+This program aims to enrich the classroom environment and challenge students to use higher thinking skills.
+Various courses can be taken under the AP Program, including Art, Advanced Functions, Calculus, Biology, Chemistry, Physics, English and French.

+SHSM

+SHSM (Specialist High School Majors) is a program which enables students to develop relevant skills for various industries.
+SHSM students will be given 7-9 courses, including a co-op credit, in their sector.
+The three sectors available in the SHSM program are Arts and Culture, Business and Health and Wellness.

+French Immersion

+The French Immersion program at Thornlea allows students to refine their French communication courses through a variety of courses.
+Students are required to take grade 9 geography, grade 9 PE, grade 10 history and grade 10 civics and careers in French as part of this program.
+They are also required to take on French course each year.
+Students must also choose 2 additional courses to take in French in either art, business, SAP or Co-Op.